What goes down must come up.

 On your way down the Canyon, it all seemed so easy.
 I made note that people traveling down with us were chatty, smiling and feeling excited to be there.
 As we passed those who were on the trek back up, I made note that the tone changed; less talking, more sweating, solitary faces and a lot of huffing and puffing.

-Like usual, I realize so many things about life while I’m active, surrounded by nature and just plain old left with nothing but the sound of my inner thoughts.
+Like usual, I realize so many things about life while I’m active, surrounded by nature and left with nothing but the sound of my inner thoughts.

-During the hike, I made careful observation on life: what goes down, must come up.
+During the hike, I made a careful observation of life that what goes down must come up.